ch-bj/lgs-person-data-processor-service/README.md

-# LWGS Person Data Processor Service
+# LGS Person Data Processor Service

 Reference implementation, wrapping the lwgs-person-data-processor library and implementing the "LWGS Suchindex Client".
-Service allows to process and seed personData to the central search index, part of Landesweite Grundstückssuche (LWGS).
+Service allows to process and seed personData to the central search index, part of Landesweite Grundstückssuche (LGS).
 Data is consumed via a RESTfull interface, and passed on through Sedex after successful processing.
 The service allows either full or partial syncs.